+Short Title: Paternity Establishment Changes.
+(Public)

+Sponsors:

+Referred to:

+April 19, 1993

+A DILL TO DE ENTITLED

-Short Title: Par ternity Establishment Changes.
-(Public) Sponsors: Referred to: April 19, 1993 A BILL TO BE ENTITLED AN ACT REGA ARDING THE ESTABLISHMENT OF PATERNITY OF A CHILD BY Γ, CHANGING THE LAWS OF EVIDENCE RELATING TO PATERNITY TESTING IN CIVIL ACTIONS, AND GIVING PRIORITY TO THE TRIAL OF PATERNITY ACTIONS.
-The General Assembly of North Carolina enacts: Secti on 1.
+A BILL TO BE ENTITLED

+AN ACT REGARDING THE ESTABLISHMENT OF PATERNITY OF A CHILD BY AFFIDAVIT, CHANGING THE LAWS OF EVIDENCE RELATING TO PATERNITY TESTING IN CIVIL ACTIONS, AND GIVING PRIORITY TO THE TRIAL OF PATERNITY ACTIONS.

+The General Assembly of North Carolina enacts:

+16 17 Section 1.
 G.S.
-130A-101(f) reads as rewritten: mother was unmarried at all times from date of conception through date me of the father shall not be entered on the certificate without written bath, of both the father and the mother.
-The surname of the child shall be ne mother, except if the father's name is entered on the certificate, the mother agree upon the child's surname.
-If there is no agreement, the child's surname e as that of the mother. unless the child's mother and father complete an wledging paternity, the completed affidavit acknowledging paternity is (1) egistrar, and the affidavit contains the following: A sworn statement by the mother consenting to the assertion of (1) A sworn statement by the mother consenting to the assertion of paternity by the father and declaring that the father is the child's only possible father; (2) A statement by the father declaring that he is the natural father of the (2) child; (3) Information explaining in plain language the effect of signing the (5) affidavit, including a statement of parental rights and responsibilities and an acknowledgment of the receipt of this information; and
+130A-101(f) reads as rewritten:

+- If the mother was unmarried at all times from date of conception through date "(f) of birth, the name of the father shall not be entered on the certificate without written consent, under oath, of both the father and the mother.
+The surname of the child shall be determined by the mother, except if the father's name is entered on the certificate, the mother and father shall agree upon the child's surname.
+If there is no agreement, the child's surname shall be the same as that of the mother. unless the child's mother and father complete an affidavit acknowledging paternity which contains the following: - A sworn statement by the mother consenting to the assertion of (1) paternity by the father and declaring that the father is the child's natural father; - A sworn statement by the father declaring that he believes he is the 18 (2) 19 natural father of the child;

-(4) The social security numbers of both parents.
+- (3) Information explaining in plain language the effect of signing the affidavit, including a statement of parental rights and responsibilities and an acknowledgment of the receipt of this information; and - (4) The social security numbers of both parents.